alexravi/Montra/README.md

 # Montra

 Montra is a simple and lightweight note-taking application built with Flutter.
-It allows users to track the transictions.
+It allows users to create, read, update, and delete notes.
 This project aims to provide a minimalistic and efficient solution for organizing and managing personal notes.

 ## Features

 - User registration and authentication: Users can create an account and securely authenticate themselves.
-- Create and manage transictions: Users can create new transictions, view existing transictions and delete transictions.
+- Create and manage notes: Users can create new notes, view existing notes, update notes, and delete notes.
+- Search functionality: Users can search for specific notes using keywords or tags.
+- Markdown support: Notes can be written using Markdown syntax for rich text formatting.
 - Responsive design: The application is designed to work smoothly across different devices and screen sizes.

 ## Getting Started